How to Improve Business Writing Skills

 This article will explain smothered verbs in detail.

-Choose powerful verbs that connote meaning, which don't need a second modifying word to do their job!
+Choose powerful verbs that connote meaning that doesn't need a second modifying word to do their job!
 For instance:

 - "The attendant shouted loudly."